C0rtex5/Project-PoliNexus/README.md

 - Graphics card with at minimum 6 gb vram and ddr6 (the weakest used is a RTX 4050 6gb laptop)
 - At last an good hexacore processor (The weakest used is an ryzen 5 3600 desktop)

+## Installation

+1. Download the portable repack form this repositor and the addon listed.
+2. Launch the portable Blender executable.
+3. Install each add‑on via **Edit → Preferences → Add‑ons → Install...** and select the `.py` or `.zip` files.

 ## Ollama Companion Add‑on